Academic Policies and Procedures

 - "D" grades earned at other institutions are transferable, but departments may refuse to count them toward degrees.

 Credit may be granted for military experience.
-A Transfer Credit Evaluation Request form must be completed and turned into the Admission and Records Office.
+A Transfer Credit Evaluation Request form must be completed and turned into the Office of Admission and Records.
 Credit will be evaluated upon the evaluation recommendations outlined in the American Council on Education (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services.
 Students must submit the following documents:

 - Form DD214

 - Military Transcript Summary sent directly from the American Council on Education

 The Veterans' Administration must be notified of unsatisfactory progress the second semester a student has not completed classes with a 2.0 grade point average.
 Veterans should contact the Veterans' Affairs Office, (409) 882-3317, for additional information.